shanshanyang/poc/prototype/bwi-1534/README.md

 - How to style a component
 - How to bind events to a component
 - How to unit test a component
+- How to use CSS Module with ES6 Module
+- ESLint rules
+- Which design pattern are we using for Components??

 ## Maybe
 - How to style snappoints and mobile